 A mental health tattoo encourages reflection and can improve your mental health recovery, demonstrating a commitment to yourself.

-However, similarly, mental health tattoos can serve as a negative reminder and, therefore, may not be right for everyone.
+However, mental health tattoos can be a negative reminder and may not be right for everyone.
 If you're unsure, we recommend you urge on the side of caution.
 Moving forward with your tattoo choice should only happen once it feels 100% right for you.

 Mental health tattoos can help boost your body image and increase your self-esteem, particularly for victims of self-harm, addiction, and suicide.
 The scars from these behaviors diminish a person's confidence, but getting mental health cover-up tattoos can help you fall in love with yourself and your past struggles while promoting self-care.

 Mental health tattoos allow people to express themselves and stand tall in their individuality.
 Getting a mental health tattoo is a way of conveying personal experiences without talking about them.
-For many, this ancient art form is a means of expressing sorrow, pain, struggles, hope, and courage.
+For many, this ancient art form expresses sorrow, pain, struggles, hope, and courage.

 Mental health tattoos provide a safe space for people to let go of their emotional pain and trauma.
 The tattooing and healing process is a ritual to help let go of mental burdens while increasing optimism for the future.
 For many, the deep meaning of acquiring meaningful tattoos is beneficial to their overall well-being.

-Mental illness is a collective term for a group of conditions that affect human behaviors, thoughts, emotions, and perceptions.
+Mental illness is a collective term for conditions affecting human behaviors, thoughts, emotions, and perceptions.
 Self-harming practices are common to all forms of mental illness.

-While it gives people that have self-harm urges a safe escape, it can also help heal the trauma from self-injuries scars.
+While tattooing gives people who have self-harm urges a safe escape, it can also help heal the trauma from self-injury scars.
 There's an increase in self-esteem and trauma healing process in people who got coverups for their scars.
 It is a source of hope, strength, and courage and can remind people to minimize negative self-talk.